 Driving towards a cleaner future

 Producing and using virgin raw materials such as virgin Carbon Black (vCB) is a waste of resources and contributes to excessive CO2 emissions.
-When a company uses recycled ELTs as an alternative, it’s a prime example of adopting a circular manufacturing mindset and making the tire-to-tire concept real.
+When a company uses recycled ELTs as an alternative, it’s a prime example of adopting a circular manufacturing mindset and making the tire-to-tire model real.

 Growing global awareness of climate change is driving governments and businesses to adopt more environmentally-friendly manufacturing methods and industrial processes.
 ELTs play a big part in this vision of a cleaner, greener future.

 Contec is at the forefront of this exciting new future with our pioneering rCB recovery processes.
-Learn about the products produced from ELTs.
+Learn about the circular products produced from ELTs.